RamiroRincon/Atomic-OS/README.md

 ## Containerfile

-The [Containerfile](./Containerfile) defines the operations used to customize the selected image.This file is the entrypoint for your image build, and works exactly like a regular podman Containerfile.
+The [Containerfile](./Containerfile) defines the operations used to customize the selected image.
+This file is the entrypoint for your image build, and works exactly like a regular podman Containerfile.
 For reference, please see the [Podman Documentation](https://docs.podman.io/en/latest/Introduction.html).

 ## build.sh